Hamish Telfer Adam: Scottish Karate Federation

 On 17 December 1970, he was one of the nine founders of the Scottish Karate Federation (SKF) practising the 'Wado Ryu' style of karate under the legendary Tatsuo Suzuki, later changing to the 'Wado Kai' style.
-The SKF is now the largest and most successful karate association in Scotland, having 72 clubs, and approximately 3,000 licensed members.
-The SKF is affiliated to the Scottish Karate Governing Body (SKGB) who in turn is affiliated to the World Karate Federation (WKF).
+The SKF is a karate association in Scotland, having 72 clubs and approximately 3,000 licensed members.
+The SKF is affiliated to the Scottish Karate Governing Body (SKGB), which in turn is affiliated with the World Karate Federation (WKF).
 Hamish Adam instructs 10 clubs in the Meadowbank Karate Group and they normally meet twice or thrice weekly.
-In these clubs he coaches a cumulative number in excess of 500 students per week.
-It was as a Coach that Hamish found his true vocation and forte, with many of his students achieving at the very highest level in karate championships and events throughout the world, both in their own 'Style' and 'All Styles' competitions.
+In these clubs, he coaches a cumulative number in excess of 500 students per week.
+It was as a Coach that Hamish found his true vocation and forte, with many of his students achieving a high level in karate championships and events throughout the world, both in their own 'Style' and 'All Styles' competitions.